EliRibble/storas/README.md

 # storas

-Storas is a replacement for the AOSP (Android Open Source Project)'s 'repo' tool.
-It aims to do the following:
+Storas was originally designed as a replacement for the AOSP (Android Open Source Project)'s 'repo' tool.
+It aims to do the following.

-1. Not break all the time in obscure ways.
-1. Leverage git submodules as much as possible for tighter git integration.
-1. Be native Python 3.
+Turns out I don't like 'repo' and don't want to re-implement it anyways because I don't think it, as a tool, is a good idea.

+So instead this repository just became a toolkit for dealing with 'repo' manifest files.
+I use them to help create tools for migrating off of 'repo'.

 ## Etymology